Personal, Social, Health Education (PSHE)

 PSHE is at the core of what we do at Elmgrove and enables our children to become kind, respectful, committed and responsible members of society, as well as developing intellectually, morally, socially and spiritually.
 With an ever-changing society, we are able to provide our children with a strong understanding of the diverse world around them and support them in playing a positive role in contributing to the school and the wider community.

-In the Early Years Foundation Stage curriculum, PSHE is divided into 3 sections: self-confidence and self-awareness, making relationships and managing feeling and behaviour.
+In the Early Years Foundation Stage (EYFS) curriculum, PSHE is divided into 3 sections: self-confidence and self-awareness, making relationships and managing feeling and behaviour.
 In Reception, a great deal of time is spent focusing on children’s personal, social and emotional development.
 We hope that by the end of Reception children are able to regulate their feelings, speak confidently about their wants and needs, and can adapt their behaviour when necessary.
-Lessons in Reception will include pupils learning about: recognising the importance of friendship; recognising the importance of saying sorry and forgiveness; recognising that all families are different.
-Scheme of work can be found here.
+The EYFS teachers use the Personal, Social and Emotional Development (PSED) strand of Development Matters to plan their lessons.

 Key Stage 1 and Key Stage 2